wlodarcd-capgemini/awstraining-eks/eks/09-probes.md

 kubectl get pods
 ```
 ```
 NAME                              READY   STATUS        RESTARTS   AGE person-db-6b7bcc8d4b-7x5fj        1/1     Running       0          70m
+person-service-6dd8488f7d-gtq7x   1/1     Terminating   0          26s
-person-service-77f7c6d87b-rw5wm   1/1     Running   0          26s
+person-service-866bc45fc8-7lz2c   1/1     Running       0          2s
 ```

 Altough the pod is ready (`1/1`in `READY`column) you can still see `Connection refused` error in the test container terminal.
-After about 50s you should see again the successful connection in the test container.
+After some time you should see again the successful connection in the test container.

 After the container starts and is ready Kubernetes starts to send incomming requests into this container.
 But The application within the container still needs some time until it initializes and is ready to process the requests.
 Kubernetes doesn't know about this and starts to send the requests to the container.
 It results with connection refused error.